A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

-instead of that reported in formula~(\ref{cond-in-toro-ell-dopo-9-passi}).
-Let us remark that $\left(\Cscr^{(0)}\right)^{-1}\left(\vet{0},\vet{0},\vet{0},\vet{0}\right)= \Escr\circ\Tscr_{\vet{\Lambda}^*}\circ\Dscr \left(\vet{0},\vet{0},\vet{0},\vet{0}\right)$ is a sort of trivial approximation of a point on the elliptic torus as it is provided by simply avoiding to apply the part of our algorithm constructing the normal form, as it is described in sect.~\ref{sec:form_alg}.
-In order to discuss in a more definite way, we have already assumed that the secular frequencies are $\Oscr(\mu)\,$, thus, let us separate them from the fast ones, when they are smaller than $10^{-3}$.
-By looking at the right side of Figs.~\ref{fig:ainf_Giove}--\ref{fig:ainf_Urano}, one can immediately remark that the parts of the spectra related to the fast frequencies are nearly indistinguishable when the initial conditions~(\ref{cond-in-toro-ell-dopo-9-passi}) or~(\ref{cond-in-toro-ell-dopo-0-passi}) are considered, because the dots marked with the symbols $\times$ and $+$ superpose each other in a nearly exact way for what concerns all the main components.
-On the other hand, the secular parts of the spectra (that are in the left side of Figs.~\ref{fig:ainf_Giove}--\ref{fig:ainf_Urano}) strongly differ.
-In fact, when the initial conditions~(\ref{cond-in-toro-ell-dopo-0-passi}) (that trivially approximate a point on the elliptic torus) are considered, three secular frequencies are detected; while just one is found in the case of the more accurate initial data~(\ref{cond-in-toro-ell-dopo-9-passi}).
-Moreover, by comparing the amplitudes, one can see that the unique secular component detected by both the frequency analyses is decreased by at least two orders of magnitude when our algorithm is applied.
-In our opinion, this comparison makes evident the effectiveness of our procedure constructing the normal form for an elliptic torus.
+The symbol $\times$ and $+$ correspond to the orbits (a)~and (b), respectively.
+So the data marked with $\times$ refer to the decomposition of table~\ref{tab:scomp_spettr_Urano}.
+Let us remark that $\Cscr^{(0)}\left(\vet{0},\vet{0},\vet{0},\vet{0}\right)= \Escr\circ\Tscr_{\vet{\Lambda}^*}\circ\Dscr \left(\vet{0},\vet{0},\vet{0},\vet{0}\right)$ is a sort of trivial approximation of a point on the elliptic torus as it is provided by simply avoiding to apply the part of our algorithm constructing the normal form, as it is described in sect.~\ref{sec:form_alg}.
+Let us recall that the amplitudes related to secular frequencies are expected to have a size $\Oscr(\mu)\,$.
+Thus, they are easily separated from the fast ones, having a size less than $10^{-3}$.
+By looking at the right side of fig.~\ref{fig:ainf_Urano}, one immediately sees that the part of the spectrum related to the fast frequencies is nearly indistinguishable when the initial conditions~(\ref{cond-in-toro-ell-dopo-9-passi}) or~(\ref{cond-in-toro-ell-dopo-0-passi}) are considered, because the symbols $\times$ and $+$ superpose each other almost exactly for most of the main components.
+On the other hand, the secular part of the spectrum, that is in the left side of fig.~\ref{fig:ainf_Urano}, strongly differs.
+In fact, when the initial conditions~(\ref{cond-in-toro-ell-dopo-0-passi}) (that trivially approximate a point on the elliptic torus) are considered, three secular frequencies are detected; while just two of them are found in the case of the more accurate initial data~(\ref{cond-in-toro-ell-dopo-9-passi}).
+Moreover, by comparing the amplitudes, one can see that the better approximation of the torus with the orbit~(a) makes the corresponding secular amplitudes ($\times$) to be approximately three orders of magnitude smaller than the amplitudes ($+$) for orbit~(b).
+The results are very similar for the three planets, thus we reported only those for Uranus.

+For completeness we report in fig.~\ref{fig:decadono} the amplitude of the main secular component of the signals for the three planets as a function of the normalization step.
+The symbols $\times\,$, $\triangle\,$ and $\square\,$ refer to the data for Jupiter, Saturn and Uranus, respectively.
+A sharp geometric decay to zero is observed, which makes evident the effectiveness of our procedure constructing the normal form for an elliptic torus.